-Embracing Mary, though, meant embracing her family, an entangled web of brothers and sisters whose relationships with each other were similarly entangled.
-At the top of the heap were Briggy and Mary, the oldest boy and girl, born in the first decade of the century.
-Together they functioned as a second set of parents, not so much to Chris or Jim who came next, but to the five born in the late teens and early 1920s: Care, Jo, John, Rose, and Dom.
+In courting Mary, my father had no choice but to embrace her family, an entangled web of brothers and sisters with equally daunting entanglements with each other.
+As the oldest son and daughter, Briggy and Mary, born in the first decade of the century, functioned as a second set of parents, not so much to Chris and Jim who came next, but to the five born in the late ‘teens and ‘20s: Care, Jo, John, Rose, and Dom.

-The youngest, aside from Rose who died from a brain tumor in 1933, aligned with each other as they came of age in the War-ridden 1940s.
-Dom and John, in particular, given that both enlisted, Dom in the Navy and John as an Army medic; they’d get college degrees on the GI Bill.
-As vets, if not as college grads, they’d find communion with Jim.
-A cutter in Troy’s Cluett Peabody factory—renowned for its “Arrow” brand of men’s shirts—Jim had joined the Air Force.
-It was the high point of his life.
+Other than Rose, who died as child from a brain tumor, the younger siblings aligned with each other as they came of age during the World War II years.
+Dom and John enlisted, Dom in the Navy, and John in the Army, as a medic.
+They’d get degrees on the G.I.
+Bill.
+As veterans, if not as college grads, they’d find commonality with Jim, who had worked as a cutter in Troy’s Cluett Peabody shirt manufacturer before joining the Air Force.
+It was the high point of Jim's life.

-Mary’s life during the 1920s and early 1930s consisted of living at home “to help bring up the children and do the housework,” Briggy wrote in a perceptive memoir in January 1931, during his third year of medical school.
-Her interest in nursing had been nixed, and she wasn’t allowed to socialize.
-With a nod to the unfairness of his sister’s “sacrifice for the family and me” and a measure of what surely was guilt, Briggy vowed to make it up to her.
-“Maybe I can earn enough so the family can get along without her?” he wrote.
+Other than paid work, Mary’s life in the 1920s and 1930s consisted of housework and caring for the younger children in her parent's flat in that brownstone in downtown Troy.
+Her interest in nursing was nixed, and she wasn’t allowed to socialize.
+In a perceptive memoir written in January 1931 during his third year of medical school, Briggy acknowledges with a measure of guilt Mary’s “sacrifice for the family and me.”
+He vows to make it up to her.
+“Maybe I can earn enough so that the family can get along without her,” he writes.
 “Maybe I can introduce her to someone she might take a liking to?”

-Chris, in many ways, was the odd man out; Care, too, albeit yin to Chris’s yang.
-On the occasion of Care’s high school graduation—as Valedictorian—in 1936, my father penned a poem called “Hope” for her.
-“You ride upon the clouds of destiny/” it began, and, indeed, she had at least set off on such a ride: Cornell; and with Briggy’s financial help, medical school; fellowships to the great pediatric teaching hospitals in Philadelphia and Boston.
+Aside from the oldest and youngest cohorts of the Brignola siblings, there were Chris and Care.
+Chris was the odd one out; Care, too, albeit yin to Chris’s yang.
+On the occasion of Care’s high school graduation—as Valedictorian—my father wrote a poem for her that he entitled “Hope.”
+“You ride upon the clouds of destiny/. . .” the poem begins, and Care had, at least, set off on such a ride: Cornell, and with Briggy’s financial assistance, medical school; and then on to the great pediatric teaching hospitals in Philadelphia and Boston.
 She touched a world that even Briggy would never know.

-As for Chris, Briggy's inverse and antagonist, this second son didn’t benefit from a father pushing for his education.
-My grandfather had nothing left for the others after paying for Briggy’s.
-In his thirties at the outbreak of World War II, Chris, unlike Dom and John and even Jim, was too old to enlist.
-He had left school, as did many young people in those days, but in his case possibly before finishing eighth grade.
-The records don’t show that he entered high school.
+As for Chris, who was Briggy's inverse in temperament as well as opportunity, this second son certainly wasn’t to be groomed for a profession.
+In his early 30s at the onset of the war, he was too old to enlist.
+He had left school, as many young people did in those days, but possibly before finishing eighth grade.
+There’s no record of his entering high school.

-“Making trouble,” the adults would say of him, if only because of the way he pushed and pulled for what he wanted—demanding from Briggy the down payment for the house he bought for his own family, to take one example.
-And also because of the way he lashed out.
-In a physical fight with Chris, Jim lost his hearing in one ear.
-Chris’s own young son would rush to his grandparent’s house down the street to avoid his father’s blows, which eventually prompted Briggy to step in.
+“Making trouble,” the adults would say of Chris, because he would push and pull for what he wanted.
+He demanded from Briggy the down-payment for the house he wanted to buy for his family.
+And also because the physical fights were real.
+In a brawl with Chris, Jim lost his hearing in one ear.
+Until Briggy intervened and put an end to it, Chris’s young son would rush to his grandparent’s second-floor flat to avoid his father’s blows.